Edit - 18 August 2012. Also edited in 2014 (see points 15 and 16).

 .
 Measures beyond the exchanges with the US Navy and the Marine Nationale

 (France) may not be needed.
 Can enough personnel be sent?
-How will they practise skills upon return?
-How do they practise working as a team - a whole flight deck party or ship's company?
+How will they practice skills upon return?
+How do they practice working as a team - a whole flight deck party or ship's company?

 , if it was felt desirable to give UK based RN Pilots experience of landing a V/STOL aircraft (borrowed/leased Harriers) aboard a ship and doing short take offs at sea.
 This would also provide continuation training for chockheads/air engineers not on exchange or returned from exchange, and training for future Queen Elizabeth/Prince Of Wales